Brooch And Necklace for Paloma Sanchez The Art of Jewelry

 Paloma Sanchez was recognized with the coveted Silver A' Design Award in 2023, a testament to excellence of their work Origins Brooch And Necklace.

 Attention press members and journalists: We offer a collection of press releases on Paloma Sanchez and their notable work, available for your unrestricted use.
-Instantly access 2 press releases, available exclusively for journalists.
+2 press releases are now available for immediate access by journalists.

 Paloma Sanchez's "Origins" is a tribute to the Anishinaabe, celebrating shared history and the repurposing of antique treasures into captivating art jewelry.

-Discover outstanding design and award-winning initiatives in the Paloma Sanchez Newsroom.
+Find inspiration and award-winning creativity within the Paloma Sanchez Newsroom.

 Necklace for Paloma Sanchez The Art of Jewelry